Marshmallows certainly don’t qualify as a health food. But I’m a mom. And kids? They LOVE marshmallows!!

 Gourmet Marshmallows - Corn Free

-In a mixer bowl, add 3/4 cup water and the envelopes of gelatin to soften.
+In a mixer bowl, add 3/4 cup water and the gelatin to soften.
 Meanwhile, on the stove, boil the remaining water, syrup, and sugar.

 Using a candy thermometer, boil the mixture until it reaches 240 degrees.
-Gently pour the mixture into the waiting mixer with it on low, in a small, steady stream.
+Gently pour the hot mixture into the waiting mixer with it on low, in a small, steady stream, down the side of the bowl.

 Beat in the vanilla.